-Reading Rambling Club is a friendly independent walking club which has been enjoying the local countryside for over 80 years.
+Reading Rambling Club is a friendly independent walking club which has been enjoying the local countryside for 90 years.

 Our local walks range between three and twelve miles, and we also venture further afield for long days out, weekends away and holidays abroad.

 Our walks take us all around Reading including the Chilterns, Berkshire Downs and the Ridgeway as well as further afield into West Berkshire, Oxfordshire and Buckinghamshire.

 The Club puts on local walks every weekend and where possible on both Saturdays and Sundays.